FlashxArrow/Darian_Variant_Calculator/README.md

 # Darian_Variant_Calculator
-Calculator made in JavaScript(Android Studio)
+Calculator made in Java(Android Studio)

 The scope of this project was to familiarize with the IDE's of Google and JetBrains for android apps developing.